sagemath/sagewiki_to_gh-2022-10-10/Cantor.md

 = Build and Install Cantor =
+As Cantor is part of KDE Edu since version 4.4, most Linux distributions will already have a package for it.
+Either combined with other apps in one kdeedu package or split into a separate cantor package.

+If you are using an older distribution, you can build cantor from source:

 ''Cantor depends upon kdelibs, so in order to build Cantor, you must have kdelibs development files.''

 If you have a Linux box, then you can install the kdelibs-devel package from your distribution.
 If you have windows, then you can use [[http://windows.kde.org/|The KDE on Windows Project]], please note that there is already a Cantor.exe ported to windows, so is not necesary build the application.
 Otherwise, you can [[http://techbase.kde.org/Getting_Started/Build/KDE4#kdelibs|build and install kdelibs from sources]].